spotify/basic-pitch/README.md

 - `midi_data` is the transcribed MIDI data derived from the `model_output`
 - `note_events` is a list of note events derived from the `model_output`

+Note: As mentioned previously, ICASSP_2022_MODEL_PATH will default to the runtime first supported in the list TensorFlow, CoreML, TensorFlowLite, ONNX.

 **predict() in a loop**

 To run prediction within a loop, you'll want to load the model yourself and provide `predict()` with the loaded model object itself to be used for repeated prediction calls, in order to avoid redundant and sluggish model loading.